The unitary symmetric monoidal model category of small C*-categories: Universal -categories

 induced by the universal property of $\Cstarmax(\mathcal G_1 \times \mathcal G_2)$.
 It is the unique $*$-functor extending $\mathcal G_1 \times \mathcal G_2 \to \Cstarmax \mathcal G_1 \otimes_{\max} \Cstarmax\mathcal G_2$, $(g_1,g_2) \mapsto g_1\otimes g_2$, and it fits in a commutative triangle

-with the two canonical maps in the lemma.
-From lemma~\ref{lemma:max_products} it follows in particular that $\Cstarcatun(- ,A)$ applied to two sides of the triangle, and therefore also to its third side~\eqref{can_comp}, yields a bijection for every small $\Cstar$-category~$A$.
+with the two canonical maps in Lemma~\ref{lemma:max_products}.
+From the lemma it follows in particular that $\Cstarcatun(- ,A)$ applied to~\eqref{can_comp} yields a bijection for every small $\Cstar$-category~$A$.
 We conclude by the Yoneda lemma (\cite{maclane}*{III.2, p.\,62}) that \eqref{can_comp} is an isomorphism in~$\Cstarcatun$.
 Moreover: